Empirical quantification of predictive uncertainty due to model discrepancy by training with an ensemble of experimental designs: an application to ion channel kinetics: Methods

 \subsubsection{Markov models of I\textsubscript{Kr}}

 Here, we use Markov models to describe the dynamics of I\textsubscript{Kr}, especially in response to changes in the transmembrane potential.
-For any Markov model (as described above), the derivative function can be expressed in terms of a matrix, \(\mathbf{A}\), which is dependent only on the voltage across the cell membrane, \(V\).
-Accordingly, Equation~\ref{eqn:general_ode} becomes,
+For any Markov model (as described above), the derivative function can be expressed in terms of a matrix, \(\mathbf{A}\), which is dependent only on the transmembrane potential, \(V\).
+Accordingly, where \(x_i\) denotes the proportion of channels in some state, \(i\), Equation~\ref{eqn:general_ode} becomes,